sebolabs/eks-tf-gitops-k8s/README.md

 The "App of apps" ArgoCD pattern is used.

 ### Charecteristics
-* Terraform points to the `startrek` folder as the source of the root application
+* Terraform points to the `apps/startrek` folder as the source of the root application
 * root application configuration is entirely controlled with Terraform
 * allows individual applications configurations to be different per environment with the use of values files
 * allows individual applications' resources (services) configuration to be different per environment with the use of values files